getappmap/archive-action/README.md

 ## Examples

-### Initial Setup
+### Initial Setup (`pull_request` workflow trigger)

-This example is used during installation to build an AppMap archive based on the base SHA of the setup Pull Request
+This example is used during installation to build an AppMap archive based on the base SHA of the setup Pull Request:

 ```yaml
 - name: Archive AppMaps
   uses: getappmap/archive-action@v1